Bedrock-OSS/bedrock-wiki/docs/scripting/game-tests.md

 ▸ **thenWaitWithDelay**(`delayTicks`: _number_, `func`: () => _void_): [_Sequence_](#interfacessequence)

-Causes the sequence to wait until the function asserts an error and the delay has passed
+It causes the sequence to wait until the function asserts an error and the delay has passed.

 ##### Parameters: